Hugo (franchise): History

 The programs were licensed for more than 40 (43 as of 2007) TV shows around the world, tailored to individual markets.
 Many of the more than half a billion viewers believed that the program was native to their countries, as Hugo spoke Danish only in Denmark.
 By 1994, Sweden's Datormagazin compared the European popularity of Hugo, with its branching off into merchandising, to that of the Ninja Turtles.
 On German-language kabel eins, there was also a spin-off show titled Hexana-Schloss ("Hexana's [Scylla's] Castle").
 A more advanced show, Hugo: Jungle Island (Hugo Vulkanøen), premiered in January 1999.
-Some Danish Hugo items were released exclusively for the fanclub Den Faktyrlige Bogklub (Hugo's Book Club), which was established in cooperation with the Danish publisher Carlsen Verlag in 1999.
+Some Danish Hugo items were released exclusively for the fan club Den Faktyrlige Bogklub (Hugo's Book Club), which was established in cooperation with the Danish publisher Carlsen Verlag in 1999.
 A "giant" Hugo theme park has also been considered at one point, circa 2000.

 At first, Niels Krogh Mortensen was doing all of the graphics and animation using Deluxe Paint on an Amiga computer.
 His brother, Lars Krogh Mortensen, later assisted him.
 They were later joined by Torben B. Larsen, Jonas Fromm, Claus Friese, Anders Morgenthaler, Jakob Steffensen, Jonas Raagaard, Stephen Meldal Foged, Martin Ciborowski, Ulla Gram Larsen, and many other 2D and 3D artists; eventually, over 100 people were working on developing Hugo for ITE.
 Niels Krogh Mortensen worked on Hugo between 1990 and 1998.
 During this time, he usually directed and managed the projects; he also created storyboards and drew graphics.
 The Krogh Mortensen brothers and Jakob Steffensen left ITE in 1997 and founded their own company, Krogh Mortensen Animation A/S (KMA), who was later contracted to animate several more Hugo games.

 In 2002, Sølvason sold ITE to the venture capital company Olicom A/S; Olicom then invested $22 million in the company, reduced the staff of ITE by a third to 60 employees, and attempted to expand more into the US, UK, and Asian markets.
 Olicom in turn sold ITE in 2006, by then staffed by only 35 employees, to NDS Group, where it became NDS Denmark.

 Hugo copyrights were acquired by the Danish game publisher Krea Medie A/S, a part of the media company Kraemedie.
 New owner Henrik Kølle revealed in October 2012 that several new projects for Hugo franchise were in plans, including a film project.
 Later in November, Krea Medie was acquired by Egmont Group, but Hugo Games and the rights to Hugo were not part of the sale agreement with Egmont.
 A possible new Hugo live show was hinted at in July 2014.
 Hugo Games is owned and managed by Henry Mallet and was valued at DKK 56 million, generating an annual income of about DKK 10 million, as estimated in September 2014 when the company was listed for investment as HUGO NewHold ApS.